ctfs/write-ups-2015/easyctf-2015/forensics/corrupted/README.md

-# EasyCTF 2015 2015: corrupted
+# EasyCTF 2015 2015: Corrupted (375)

 **Category:** Forensics
-**Points:**
+**Points:** 375
 **Solves:**
 **Description:**

-> # Corrupted (375)
->
->
 > I'm not an anime person, but I have weeaboo friends.
-One of them uses [this](<https://github.com/EasyCTF/easyctf-2015-writeups/files/yuno.jpg)> as her profile pic.
+One of them uses [this](https://github.com/EasyCTF/easyctf-2015-writeups/files/yuno.jpg) as her profile pic.
 Unfortunately, she sent me a corrupted version.
 Can you find out what she's hiding?
 >
 >
 > Hint: Who is Yuno Gasai?
 From what I hear, she's a scary yandere.